BrynkaIT/BrynkaMSApp/README.md

-# SCT - Brynka Manager App
+# BrynkaManager - Brynka Manager App

-> This App is designed to manage BrynkaApp
+> This App is designed to manage Brynka WebApp

 ## Build Setup